dankuck/dankuck.github.io/_posts/2017-03-23-bolivian-free-market.md

     Coca leaves are chewed for the same purpose as caffeine.
 </div>

-Bolivia has seen a boom in its economy for the last decade.
+Bolivia has seen a booming economy for the last decade.
 Some like to attribute this to their leftist regime change.
 Other less optimistic analysts point to the most obvious boom industry in Bolivia, cocaine.

 After taking office in 2005, Bolivian President Evo Morales kicked out the United States' Drug Enforcement Agency.
 Morales ran a pro-coca, pro-socialist, pro-change campaign.
 Of all those pros, one of them had to work out for the best.
 It turns out by kicking out the DEA, he was opening a free market for the coca leaf and for cocaine, its most popular derivative product.